luckyframework/lucky/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-Example:
+> Example:

 > 1. Generate a Lucky project '...'
-> 2. Generate a route with '...'3.
-Scroll down to '....'
+> 2. Generate a route with '...'
-> 4. See error 'paste error message'
+> 3. See error 'paste error message'

 **Expected behavior**
 A clear and concise description of what you expected to happen.